-- will bruise and bleed more easily. - will take longer than usual to stop bleeding. - should report any unanticipated, prolonged, or excessive bleeding, or blood in their stool or urine.
+- · will bruise and bleed more easily. - will take longer than usual to stop bleeding. - should report any unanticipated, prolonged, or excessive bleeding, or blood in their stool or urine [see Warnings and Precautions (5.1)].

-Other Signs and Symptoms Requiring Medical Attention
+Thrombotic Thrombocytopenic Purpura

-- Inform patients that TTP is a rare but serious condition that has been reported with Effient. - Instruct patients to get prompt medical attention if they experience any of the following symptoms that cannot otherwise be explained: fever, weakness, extreme skin paleness, purple skin patches, yellowing of the skin or eyes, or neurological changes. - Inform patients that they may have hypersensitivity reactions including rash, angioedema, anaphylaxis, or other manifestations.
+- · Inform patients that TTP is a rare but serious condition that has been reported with Effient. - Instruct patients to get prompt medical attention if they experience symptoms of TTP that cannot otherwise be explained [see Warnings and Precautions (5.4)].

+Hypersensitivity

+Inform patients that they may have hypersensitivity reactions and to seek immediate medical attention if any signs and symptoms of a hypersensitivity reaction occur.
 Patients who have had hypersensitivity reactions to other thienopyridines may have hypersensitivity reactions to Effient.